anagha-google/ray-labs/01-sklearn/README.md

 ## 1. About the lab

-The lab offers a minimum viable sample of distributed sklearn on Ray on Vertex AI.
+The lab offers a minimum viable/functionally adequate sample of distributed sklearn on Ray on Vertex AI.
+The lab aims to demystify the product, contributions are welcome for improvements.

 <hr>